mattldawson/dts/docs/integration/index.md

 other items have technical components which are discussed in more detail in the sections below.

+If your organization has existing services that provide similar capabilities but use different conventions, or if you have other technical considerations, please contact the DTS team to discuss how we can make the best of what you have.

 ## Contents

 * [Provide Unique IDs and Metadata for Your Files](resources.md)